Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 -- 1) To date, I anticipate that I can add everyone to the course who is on the waiting list.
-If you completed the waiting list form, then you should be able to add the course at the starting of the Fall 2020 semester.
+If you completed the waiting list form, then you should be able to add the course at the start of the Fall 2020 semester.
 To add the course, you will need to express to me in writing during the first or second class that you want to join the course.
 I will then use "Add Authorization" feature of Self Service during the first few classes and you should then see that CMPSC 102 Fall